lzaidi/test-repo/README.md

 # Test

-This is a test of github to make sure I can use the basic commands.
+This is a test of github to make sure I can use the basic commands!